1smh/AI-squared/README.md

-# 🧠 TruthCheck AI
+# 🧠 AI² (AI squared)

 An agentic AI verifier that detects hallucinations, misinformation, and logical errors across AI-generated content.

 ## 🚀 What It Does

-TruthCheck AI takes an output from any large language model (ChatGPT, Claude, etc.) and runs it through a panel of expert agents — each with a unique perspective — to flag hallucinations, inconsistencies, safety issues, or unreadable complexity.
+AI² takes an output from any large language model (ChatGPT, Claude, etc.) and runs it through a panel of expert agents — each with a unique perspective — to flag hallucinations, inconsistencies, safety issues, or unreadable complexity.

 ## 🤖 Agent Personas